 Our opening title sequence is a mystery thriller.
 In our sequence we used and challenged different conventions of real media products.
-We managed to use many stereotypical features for the thriller genre but we also adapted it to make it unique.
-This sense of being unique is good for the audience because it will keep the audience intrigued at all times.
+We managed to use many stereotypical features for the thriller genre but we also adapted them to make it unique.
+This sense of being unique is good for the audience because it will keep them intrigued at all times.

 At first we had a period of time to do research on the genre we are using for our title sequence.
 In our case it was the Thriller genre.
-I did 10 textual analyses on thriller films opening title sequences and also 10 film reviews.
-This allowed me to understand the genre in a large amount of detail and also allowed me to take inspiration from the movies and implement certain aspects of the title sequences in our own.
-I also analysed other genres to add an element on originality.
-The main things I looked at were
+I did 10 textual analysis’ on thriller films opening title sequences and also 10 film reviews.
+This allowed me to understand the genre in a large amount of detail and also allowed me to take inspiration from the movies and sequences and implement certain aspects in our own.
+I also analysed other genres such as sci-fi to add an element on originality.
+The main things I looked at were:

 - Mise en scene

-These points include things such as how long shots are held for, what kind of music is used to create suspense or to give an eerie feeling and how diegetic and non-diegetic sound is used to engage the audience and make them feel uncomfortable.
+These points include things such as how long shots are held for, what kind of music is used to create suspense or to give an eerie feeling and how diegetic and non-diegetic sound is used to engage the audience and make them feel uncomfortable etc.

 However this was not the only inspiration we used for our title sequence.
-For the sound we were inspired by the music from the gone girl opening.
+For the sound we were inspired by the music and voice over from the gone girl opening.

 In this sequence the use of non diegetic sound is effective.
 There is both a voice over and eerie background noise.
-This combo made the scene seem very intriguing to me and most likely others that watched it.
+This combination made the scene seem very intriguing to me and the others in my group as well.
 After watching the gone girl opening as a group we decided that this type of sound is what we would be using for one of our drafts.
-In the voice over in this opening the male character uses a sinister tone in collaboration with some discomforting dialogue to create a creepy vibe to the scene.
+In the voice over the male character uses a sinister tone in collaboration with some discomforting dialogue to create a creepy vibe to the scene.
 If this scene was without sound and the voice over the audience would believe it to be normal and no one would suspect it to be a thriller genre.
 This is why we thought it would be a good idea to use this sound technique as a draft.

-In addition to this, the movie “LUCY” gave inspiration for us using a female lead.
+In addition to this, the movie “LUCY” gave inspiration for us to use a female lead.

 This film was a good one to use for an inspiration because i have already done a film review on it.
 In this film the character of Lucy was shown to be weak in the beginning of the film and towards the end of the film she is shown to be the strongest being alive.

 We decided to have her in particularly because of her skill in drama.
 She did drama GCSE last year and got an A* and this year she is taking it as an A level.
 We thought that these achievements of hers are precisely what we needed to make our opening sequence as good as it could be.
 Overall we are really happy with her performance in the piece because she showed true emotion and that allowed the sequence to click together extremely well.
 The make up and costume that Lauren was wearing was also effective in our sequence.
-She had old cloths on with rips in to signify that she has been on the run for a while and that she didnt have any time to rest or sort herself out because she was on he run 24-7.
+She had old cloths on with rips in to signify that she has been on the run for a while and that she didn’t have any time to rest or sort herself out because she was on he run 24-7.
 The make up that she had on was meant to represent bruises and cuts on her face.
-This make up was effective because it shows she has been ruffed up.
+This make up was effective because it shows she has been ruffed up over the time of her being hunted.
 Although this makeup was good it was not very convincing in bright lighting.
 This is why we made most of the sequence in darker lighting.
 Some of the other groups products used brighter lighting and it made their make up look very unrealistic because it showed all of the details of the make up.
 The colours we used were dark purple for the bruises and a dark red for the cuts.
-The make up was done by Tash Ward and Gaby Gordon, although they are not professionals they still did a good job.
+The make up was done by Tash Ward (the D.O.P) and Gaby Gordon (the director), although they are not professionals they still did a good job.

 The text that was used for the first title “Immerse Cinematics” is called “LATO LIGHT” I made this intro and thought that this font was very suitable for the opening title sequence.
-Although it doesn’t follow the normal conventions of real media products.
+Although it doesn’t follow the normal conventions of real media products it still worked because it was an intro for the company “Immerse Cinemaics”.
 This is an example of what the font looks like in the sequence.

 I got this font idea from when i used to do montage making a while ago.
 I used to use it in text because it looked cool and it was a sharp font.
-When i first used it I wasn’t sure if it looked right because it was a transformer like font but i asked around and everyone i asked thought that it was an appropriate font for the plot of the sequence.
-But in the text i added a glitch effect to it.
-This glitch effect was inspired by the text from the well known film “Se7en”.
-Made this glitch effect manually in after effects.
+When i first used it I wasn’t sure if it looked right because it was a “transformers” like font but i asked around and everyone i asked thought that it was an appropriate because it was an intro for the conpany rather than an intro for the sequence.
+But in the text i added a glitch effect.
+This glitch effect was inspired by the text from the well known thriller film “Se7en”.
+I Made this glitch effect manually in after effects.
 It took time but i think that it was worth it.
 When we asked the class about what they thought of the text effect they all said they liked it.
 In the sequence a lot of text was used throughout for the credits.The actual font that the editor used for the rest of the sequence was called Avenir Heavy.
-I saw other peoples fonts that they were using that followed the conventions of normal thriller products and I believe it makes it look more like the Horror genre.
+I saw other groups fonts that they were using that followed the conventions of normal thriller products and I believe it makes it look more like the Horror genre.
 Here is an example of what the text looked like over the footage.

 The lighting of our sequence was very important and we had to adjust it an awful amount during the filming process.
 At first we filmed in the dark because we thought it would be a lot easier to edit but we was completely wrong.
 When we started editing the sequence it became apparent that the footage was in terrible quality.
 The picture was grainy and all the shots looked out of focus At first we thought that it was down to the camera that we were using, but we then noticed that it was the lighting.
 This caused us to do a re shoot and fix the lighting.
 In order to fix it we decided to film in with the light on.
 Before using colour correction this is what the clips lighting looked like:

-It turns out this method was extremely good as it allowed us to get good quality footage whilst also having the shots in the dark to keep the convention of the thriller genre.
-With a darker colour correction this is how it looks:
+It turns out this method was extremely effective as it allowed us to get good quality footage whilst also having the shots in the dark to keep the convention of the thriller genre.
+With the colour correction applied this is how it looks:

-So by adding a colour correction we managed to create a dark scene out of a light one whilst still keeping the quality in the footage.
+So by adding a colour correction we managed to create a dark scene out of a light one whilst still keeping the quality of the footage.

-The opening shot in our title sequence is a mid shot of Lauren doing up the locks on the door.
+The opening shot in our title sequence is a tracking shot of Lauren doing up the locks on the door.
 We used this shot because it establishes that she is locking herself in a room and it allows the audience to foreshadow what is to come.
 Also in this shot there nothing going on in the background.
-We did this so that the audience is able to focus on the non diegetic voice over.
-Personally I think this was a necessary precaution to take to ensure that the voice over was understood.
-In addition to this we made sure that in the vast majority of the shots Lauren was in the centre.
+We did this so that the audience is able to focus on the non diegetic sound.
+Personally I think this was a necessary precaution to ensure that the voice over was understood.
+In addition to this we made sure that in the vast majority of the shots Lauren was in the center.
 We did this to emphasise that she is the main character in the sequence.
 Throughout the second segment of the sequence we constantly used closeups and extreme close ups of Lauren’s face .
-We did this so that the audience would be able to see into Lauren’s head and be able to empathise and understand what she is going through.
-That is why we got Lauren to do scared facial expressions.
+We did this so that the audience would be able to see into Lauren’s head and be able to understand what she is going through.
+That is why we got Lauren to use scared facial expressions.
 We used the voice over in the closeup segments of the sequence to emphasise that it was Lauren who was talking.

 One problem that we did face when we were editing was the time.
 The minimum time that the project was allowed to be was 2 minutes.
 At first when we finished it was around 1:45 but we managed to get it over the required time at 2:20.
-We did this by adding longer black screen time at the beginning and at the end and also implimenting a few shots of lauren writing the letter.
-Initially we thought that adding the additional blackness after certain parts in the sequence would make it look odd and badly edited but it act ually added more suspense to the sequence.
+We did this by adding longer black screen time at the beginning and at the end and also implementing a few shots of Lauren writing the letter.
+Initially we thought that adding the additional blackness after certain parts in the sequence would make it look odd and badly edited but it actually added more suspense to the sequence.

 I truly believe that this was the key component that made our piece what is was.
 Although there was a lot of debate among the group as to whether the sound we were using was right or not we managed to create a perfect combination.
 In the end we used a mix of low key eerie background music and an emotional voice over.
 But initially we thought that we should follow how the “No country For Old Men” scene went with no music or no voice over at the beginning.
 This is how it looked in the draft.